FrodeHus/ludvig/README.md

 ### Adding your own rules

 Ludvig happily accepts YARA rules from anywhere you choose - the only requirement is that they are packaged up neatly in a `.tar.gz` format.
-You can add your custom rule package using `ludivg rules add repo --name my_rules --category my_worries --url http://localhost/my_rules.tar.gz
+You can add your custom rule package using `ludvig rules add repo --name my_rules --category my_worries --url http://localhost/my_rules.tar.gz`

 ### Container scan